Philix27/rxedu_web/_books/logistics.md

 obtain, and use quality contraceptives and other essential reproductive health products whenever s/he needs them.
-Reproductive health commodity security exists when every person is able to choose, obtain, and use qualitycontraceptives and other essentialreproductive health products whenever s/ he needs them.
+Reproductive health commodity security exists when every person is able to choose, obtain, and use quality contraceptives and other essential reproductive health products whenever s/ he needs them.

-### There are Four Logistics pillars;-
+### There are Four Logistics pillars

-Please take note of this;-
 The Four Logistics Pillars include s, but not restricted to;-

 1. FORECAST: accurately estimate commodity requirements